aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/cells-formatting/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ColorsAndPalette-ColorsAndPalette.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ColorsAndPalette-ColorsAndPalette.java" >}}
 ## **Colors and Background Patterns**
 Microsoft Excel can set the foreground (outline) and background (fill) colors of cells and background patterns as shown below.